nishant-deshpande-db/toolbox/spark_task_info/README.md

 The results table has a lot of columns, and they are somewhat cryptic until you get used to them.

-Read the detailed documentation (under construction) to understand them.
+Read the detailed documentation (in docs/Notes.md) to understand them.
 They do have some method to them.

 Contact nishant.deshpande@databricks.com with any questions.